Relational vs. NoSQL data

 Cosmos DB supports active/active clustering at the global level, enabling you to configure any of your database regions to support both writes and reads.

-The Multi-Master protocol is an important feature in Cosmos DB that enables the following functionality:
+The Multi-region write protocol is an important feature in Cosmos DB that enables the following functionality:

 Unlimited elastic write and read scalability.